kspviswa/aaaEngine/README.md

 **Note** :

 The source of [ace-radius](http://sourceforge.net/projects/ace-radius/?source=typ_redirect) & some part of client source of [tacplus] (https://github.com/kspviswa/pam_tacplus) have been directly used in the project.
-So *aaaEngine* will literally glue both RADIUS & TACACS+ client stack together.
+Their respective licenses are available in respective source headers.
+Please refer to *COPYING* file under `3rdparty/ace-radius` & `3rdparty/tac_plus` directories.
+The *aaaEngine* will literally glue both RADIUS & TACACS+ client stack together.
 The source of OSS have been directly used and this project has been released under [MIT license] (https://opensource.org/licenses/MIT).

 Copyright © 2015 kspviswa | Released under Licensed under MIT Opensource License